Click to Place a Web Call Tel: (515) 865-4591

 Contingency Operations (Addressable) 164.310(a)(2)(i)

-The objective of contingency operations is to establish (and implement as needed) procedures that allow facility access in support of restoration of lost data under the disaster recovery plan and emergency mode operation plan in the event of an emergency.
+The objective of contingency operations is to establish (and implement as needed) procedures that allow facility access in support of the restoration of lost data under the disaster recovery plan and emergency mode operation plan in the event of an emergency.

 Physical security is a critical aspect of disaster and business continuity planning.
 Administrative controls for physical access to enable contingency operations must be in place so recovery can proceed as defined in plans.